FirstFlush/street_ninja/README.md

    - Street Ninja sends a formatted SMS with the requested information.
    - Example: `"Closest meal: UGM, 601 Hastings, free lunch 11:30-1:30."`

+## Why SMS?

+Many homeless individuals are more likely to have access to a basic phone that can send text messages rather than a smartphone with mobile data.
+Instead of requiring users to download an app, Street Ninja works instantly—just text the number when you need help.
+No installation or internet connection required.

 ## Goals